mozerpol/NotesFromLearning/q_and_a/README.md

 switching activities
 - voltage scaling - lowering the supply voltage reduces power consumption.

-8. Explain the concept of pipelining and how it can improve performance in an FPGA design.
+### 8. Explain the concept of pipelining and how it can improve performance in an FPGA design.
 Pipelining is a technique to improve the performance of a system by breaking down a complex computation into smaller, sequential stages.
 In pipelining, the input data is divided into multiple sub-tasks, which are then processed in a series of pipeline stages.
 Each pipeline stage performs a specific operation on the data and passes it to the next stage.

-9. What is the purpose of a constraint file in FPGA design?
+### 9. What is the purpose of a constraint file in FPGA design?
 Give examples of common constraints.
 Constraint file is a text file that specifies certain requirements and limitations for the design implementation.
-These constraints are used by the synthesis tools to guide the physical implementation on the FPGA.
+These constraints are used by the synthesis tools to guide the physical implementation on the FPGA. <br/>
 Examples of common constraints in an FPGA:
-- Timing Constraints: These define the required timing characteristics of the design, such as maximum clock frequency, setup and hold times for registers.
+- **Timing Constraints** - define the required timing characteristics of the design, such as maximum clock frequency, setup and hold times for registers.
-- Pin Placement Constraints: These specify the physical locations of the input and output pins on the FPGA device
+- **Pin Placement Constraints** - specify the physical locations of the input and output pins on the FPGA device
-- Resource Constraints: These limitations specify the usage of specific FPGA resources, such as DSP blocks, memory blocks, and lookup tables (LUTs)
+- **Resource Constraints** these limitations specify the usage of specific FPGA resources, such as DSP blocks, memory blocks, and lookup tables (LUTs)

-10. How do you debug and troubleshoot issues in an FPGA design?
+### 10. How do you debug and troubleshoot issues in an FPGA design?
-- Use a simulator to validate the functionality of design, simulate different test cases
+- Use a simulator to validate the functionality of design, simulate different test cases,
-- Review RTL code for any syntax errors, incorrect connections, or logic issues
+- Review RTL code for any syntax errors, incorrect connections, or logic issues,
-- Ask on forum
+- Ask on forum.

-11. What is an FPGA and how does it differ from other digital electronic devices?
+### 11. What is an FPGA and how does it differ from other digital electronic devices?
-FPGA - it's a type of integrated circuit that can be reconfigured to perform custom digital functions and perform parallel processing tasks.
+**FPGA** - it's a type of integrated circuit that can be reconfigured to perform custom digital functions and perform parallel processing tasks.
+Characteristics:
 - Flexibility - FPGAs can be reprogrammed or reconfigured to implement different digital circuits, functions, or systems.
 - Parallel Processing - contain a large number of configurable logic blocks (CLBs) and a mesh of programmable interconnects.
 This architecture enables simultaneous execution of multiple operations in parallel,
-- Hardware-based Implementation - unlike (pol. w odróżnieniu) traditional software-based approaches, FPGAs allow for the implementation of hardware-based solutions.
-By mapping algorithms or designs directly into the FPGA's logic blocks and interconnects
+- Hardware-based Implementation - unlike (pol. *w odróżnieniu*) traditional software-based approaches, FPGAs allow for the implementation of hardware-based solutions.
+By mapping algorithms or designs directly into the FPGA's logic blocks and interconnects.

-12. Explain the steps involved in the FPGA design flow.
+### 12. Explain the steps involved in the FPGA design flow.
-FPGA design flow:
+**FPGA design flow**:
-- Design Entry: This is the initial step where you define and describe your design using a hardware description language (HDL).
+- Design Entry: <br/>
+This is the initial step where you define and describe your design using a hardware description language.
 It involves creating a high-level representation of the desired functionality and behavior of your design.
+- Simulation: <br/>
-- Simulation: After the design entry, simulate a design using a  simulation tool.
+After the design entry, simulate a design using a simulation tool.
 The simulation allows to verify the correctness and functionality of a design before proceeding further.
+- Synthesis: <br/>
-- Synthesis: In this step, the HDL code is transformed into a gate-level representation.
+In this step, the HDL code is transformed into a gate-level representation.
 The synthesis tool translates design description into a netlist comprising logic gates and registers.
+- Floorplanning: <br/>
-- Floorplanning: it is the process of assigning physical locations on the FPGA for each functional unit and interconnect.
+It is the process of assigning physical locations on the FPGA for each functional unit and interconnect.
 It involves deciding the optimal placement of logic elements, I/O pins, and other components to minimize delays and power consumption.
-- Place and Route: In this step, the placement and routing tools generate a detailed physical layout by determining the optimal routing paths for interconnects.
+- Place and Route: <br/>
+In this step, the placement and routing tools generate a detailed physical layout by determining the optimal routing paths for interconnects.
 The tools consider factors like timing constraints, signal integrity, and resource utilization.
 The output of this step is a bitstream file that represents the programmed FPGA.
-- Bitstream Generation: The bitstream file contains the binary representation of design that can be loaded onto the FPGA.
+- Verification: <br/>
-- Verification: After configuration, you need to verify that the implemented design performs as expected on the FPGA.
+After configuration, you need to verify that the implemented design performs as expected on the FPGA.
 This involves testing the design using test cases and verifying the output against expected results.
 Verification can include functional, timing, and performance analysis.

-13. What is the difference between synchronous and asynchronous design in FPGAs?
+### 13. What is the difference between synchronous and asynchronous design in FPGAs?
-"Synchronous" and "asynchronous" refer to different approaches for handling the timing behavior of signals within the design.
+"Synchronous" and "asynchronous" refer to different approaches for handling the timing behavior of signals within the design. <br/>
-Synchronous Design:
+**Synchronous Design**:
-- Timing Dependencies: Synchronous design relies on a clock signal to coordinate and synchronize the behavior of different parts of the design.
+- Timing Dependencies: <br/>
+Synchronous design relies on a clock signal to coordinate and synchronize the behavior of different parts of the design.
 All signals and operations within a design are tied to the same clock domain.
-- Clock Signal: A global clock signal is used as a reference point for triggering the execution of all operations in the design.
+- Clock Signal: <br/>
+A global clock signal is used as a reference point for triggering the execution of all operations in the design.
+- Registers: <br/>
-- Registers: Synchronous designs extensively use flip-flops or registers to store and synchronize signals at specific points in time.
+Synchronous designs extensively use flip-flops or registers to store and synchronize signals at specific points in time.
+- Advantages: <br/>
-- Advantages: Synchronous designs offer predictable timing behavior, easier debugging, and better control over signal integrity and synchronization.
+Synchronous designs offer predictable timing behavior, easier debugging, and better control over signal integrity and synchronization.

-Asynchronous Design:
+**Asynchronous Design**:
-- Timing Independence: Asynchronous design does not rely on a global clock signal.
+- Timing Independence: <br/>
+Asynchronous design does not rely on a global clock signal.
 Instead, it allows signals and operations to be processed independently based on their own local timing.
-- Handshake Protocols: In asynchronous designs, handshake protocols or other signaling methods are used to communicate between sequential stages without relying on a shared clock.
+- Handshake Protocols: <br/>
+In asynchronous designs, handshake protocols or other signaling methods are used to communicate between sequential stages without relying on a shared clock.
 These protocols define the rules for exchanging data and ensuring proper synchronization.
-- Hazard Considerations: Asynchronous designs need to consider potential hazards such as metastability and data contention that can arise due to timing variations.
+- Hazard Considerations: <br/>
+Asynchronous designs need to consider potential hazards such as metastability and data contention that can arise due to timing variations.
+- Advantages: <br/>
-- Advantages: Asynchronous designs offer flexibility in terms of timing independence, power efficiency, and reduced clock skew.
-They can be useful in low-power designs, in scenarios where clock distribution is challenging, or in cases where data is received asynchronously from external sources.
+Asynchronous designs offer flexibility in terms of timing independence, power efficiency, and reduced clock skew.
+They can be useful in low-power designs, in scenarios where where data is received asynchronously from external sources.

 It's important to note that synchronous design is more commonly used in FPGA designs due to its simplicity, ease of implementation, and better control over timing.